MicrosoftDocs/sql-docs/docs/advanced-analytics/r/performance-case-study-r-services.md

 ### Methods

 Both the RevoScaleR and MicrosoftML packages were used to train a predictive model in a complex R solution involving large datasets.
 SQL queries and R code were identical.
 All tests were conducted on a single Azure VM with SQL Server installed.
-He then compared scoring times with and without these optimizations provided by SQL Server:
+The author then compared scoring times with and without these optimizations provided by SQL Server:

 - In-memory tables
 - Soft-NUMA